strimzi/proposals/039-user-operator-custom-filter-for-labels-.md

 # User Operator: Configurable exclusion of labels

 This proposal is about adding the ability to filter the automatically assigned labels.
-When User Operator creates `KafkaUser`, it also creates an associated Secret, where it automatically adds the label `app.kubernetes.io/instance: <username>`.
+When User Operator reconciles a `KafkaUser`, it also creates an associated Secret, where it automatically adds the label `app.kubernetes.io/instance: <username>`.
 Such a label could be used for many uses, and different users have various requirements and expectations.
 Nevertheless, it could also lead to undesirable scenarios (e.g., [repeated deletion and re-creation of specific Secret](https://github.com/strimzi/strimzi-kafka-operator/issues/5690)).
-Therefore, we propose to implement configurable exclusion of labels.
+Therefore, we propose to make exclusion of labels configurable.

 ## Current situation